Kovirum/hamster_kombat_instant_keygen_tg/docs/configuration.md

 ```python
 SUBSCRIBE_REQUIRED_CHANNEL_LIST = []
 ```
+### Configuring Admin Tools
+The bot has its own admin panel (called using `/admin`).
+Only users who are listed in `ADMIN_ACCESS_IDS` have access to this panel, all others will receive an error (even if you own a bot).
+The admin panel includes:
+- A system for mass mailing of messages to bot users.
+Allows you to send messages to bot users containing text, an image, as well as several inline buttons with a link.
+    - The config has the value `REQUEST_BROADCAST_CONFIRM`.
+It is responsible for whether the user can unsubscribe from the mailing list and not receive messages.
+If set to `True`, the user will receive the message only when subscribing to the newsletter via `/broadcast`.
+If set to `False`, the newsletter will be sent to all users regardless of their settings.

 ## MongoDB Setup

 The MongoDB instance does not require manual setup.
 The script will automatically create the necessary database, collections, and documents.